Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/entries/executive-brief/handout.md

 ## Existing Asset Base

-The SignWriting ecosystem already includes active, functioning infrastructure under continuous technical stewardship.
+The SignWriting ecosystem already includes active, functioning tools, standards, sites, and datasets under continuous technical stewardship.
 This is not a speculative or early-stage system.
 It is a mature, distributed platform that has developed over more than two decades of use.

 Existing assets include: